 Note: Gender issue will cut across in all six components viz.
 Education, Health, Panchayati Raj Institutions, Poverty, Agriculture and Land Reforms and Swachh Bharat Mission.

 X. Conclusion and Action Plan:

-- Observations and conclusions to thematic issues - Action plan (views of the villagers)
+- Summary of overall outcome of participatory learning and action Exercises - Observations and conclusions to thematic issues - Action plan (views of the villagers)